kollerma/robustlmm/README.md

 Installation
 ------------

-This package builds on the *Eigen and S4* implementation of `lme4`.
-We require at least version 0.99999911-0.
-At the time of writing this version is only available on R-forge, not on CRAN.
+This package requires `robustbase` version 0.9-5 or newer.
+Currently, this version is only available on R-forge, not on CRAN.
 To install directly from R-forge, use:

-    install.packages("lme4", repos=c("http://R-Forge.R-project.org",
+    install.packages("robustbase", repos=c("http://R-Forge.R-project.org",
                                      getOption("repos")))

-Once you have installed the newest version of `lme4`, you can install `robustlmm` directly from github using `install_github` of the R-package `devtools`:
+Once you have installed the required version of `robustbase`, you can install `robustlmm` directly from github using `install_github` of the R-package `devtools`:

     install.packages("devtools") ## if not already installed
     require(devtools)